 Sleep in Montparnasse

 Rent our modern one-bedroom apartment Aramon that sleeps three, while Scandi-sleek three-bed stay Monplaisir sleeps six.
 Both great-value getaways share the same building, so suit groups.
 Give our team a call at 1-888-520-2087 from the USA or email [email protected].
-We’ll get your Montparnasse pad reserved!
+We'll get your Montparnasse pad reserved!

 Our Montparnasse guide kicks off with a trip up Montparnasse Tower for 360 degree Paris panoramas.
 It’s a quick way to get orientated and Tour Montparnasse’s 59th-floor Observation Deck boasts dazzling Eiffel Tower views.
 Rather than looking out from the Eiffel Tower, you can gaze straight at it – arguably the best view in Paris!
 You can even sip Champagne at the top, ideal for when Eiffel lights up hourly come evening.